Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Examples of inferior BMFIA posterior quality

 Figure \ref{fig: dropout_10} clearly shows the inferior posterior quality compared to Figure \ref{fig: poro_elastic_posterior} due to the noisier gradients.

-To further clarify the role of the low-fidelity (LF) model output $\Ylf$ in our BMFIA formulation, we now consider a reduced setting where we construct a probabilistic surrogate directly from the inputs $\bx$ to the high-fidelity (HF) outputs, ignoring the LF outputs entirely by setting $\Zlf = X$.
+To further clarify the role of the LF model output $\Ylf$ in our BMFIA formulation, we now consider a reduced setting where we construct a probabilistic surrogate directly from the inputs $\bx$ to the HF outputs, ignoring the LF outputs entirely by setting $\Zlf = X$.
 While this may seem attractive due to its simplicity, it fundamentally lacks the \emph{guidance} provided by the statistically correlated LF model, and as a result, suffers from the \emph{curse of dimensionality}.
 Importantly, even though we learn the mapping directly from $\bx$ to $\Yhf$, this approach should not be confused with a classical direct surrogate.
 Classical surrogates typically learn a deterministic mapping and subsequently generate samples by evaluating this mapping, thereby neglecting model uncertainty and often leading to biased or overconfident posteriors.
-In contrast, we continue to use the BMFIA framework, which maintains a probabilistic treatment of the surrogate and explicitly propagates epistemic uncertainty through the posterior.
-This probabilistic formulation partially compensates for the absence of the LF model output: although the resulting surrogate struggles to accurately capture the complex HF output in the small data regime, it at least reflects the model's uncertainty, leading to wider but more honest posteriors.
-As a consequence, the posterior distribution becomes diffuse and lacks fine detail, as shown in Figure~\ref{fig: direct_surrogate}.
+In contrast, \emph{we continue to use the BMFIA framework}, which maintains a probabilistic treatment of the surrogate.
+However, the resulting posterior distribution becomes diffuse, lacks fine detail and underestimates the posterior uncertainty, as shown in Figure~\ref{fig: direct_surrogate}.